danilouie/blog/daniellelouieblog/content/contact.md

 ---

 ### Education
+**Master of Science, Applied Data Science - Expected Graduation: May 2027** Viterbi School of Engineering
+University of Southern California

 **Bachelor of Arts, Data Science - May 2025**
 Emphasis in Sustainable Development and Engineering College of Computing, Data Science, and Society